 The climactic battle is one of the most jaw-dropping, crowd-pleasing moments ever witnessed in cinema history.
 It’s best to relisten to the reactions online, as those bits come once-in-a-lifetime.
 But, of course, you can’t replicate such a spectacle, and that even goes for Martin Scorsese’s comments.

 Even if his time in the feature is lesser than in the predecessor, Thanos still is the dagger in the remaining heroes’ hearts.
 His reoriented philosophy might appear as a downgrade, but it makes sense that Thanos becomes furious his entrenched beliefs about salvation will be met with resistance and attempts at undoing.
 His monstrous presence comes within a nanosecond of winning a second time against our heroes.
-If the MCU could craft up a stupendous villain like him again, audiences would not be able to bear it.
+If the MCU could craft up a stupendous villain like him again, audiences would not be able to bear it (Kang might have a chance).

 Even if more Avengers films are coming, it’s doubtful they can topple this one.
 Avengers: Endgame is that amazing.